An Applied R&D Lab Serving Solo and Family-based Entrepreneurs in Rural and Distressed Urban Communities

 Contact Information

-While Sohodojo functions as a virtual R&D lab accessible on the World Wide Web and performs most of our research collaboration using Internet technologies, our physical headquarters is currently in Jefferson County, Iowa, USA.
+While Sohodojo functions as a virtual R&D lab accessible on the World Wide Web and performs most of our research collaboration using Internet technologies, our physical headquarters is currently in Cedar Rapids, Iowa, USA.

 Of course the best way to get our attention is by e-mail.
 Please feel free to send us a note to tell us about yourself and your ideas for ways that we might collaborate.